HiltonRosenfeld/agentic-ai-workshop/README.md

 1. In Langflow exit the Playground and click on `Publish` in the right top corner and then click `API Access`
 2. Click on `Python`
 3. Copy the code and paste it in a new file called `flow.py`
+4. Change the hostname part of the URL on line 6 to be `http://127.0.0.1:7860/`
-4. Change the input value on line 6 to something like *How can I cancel order 1001 and what is the shipping policy?*
+5. Change the input value on line 6 to something like *How can I cancel order 1001 and what is the shipping policy?*
-5. Save the file
+6. Save the file

 ![langflow-python-api](./assets/langflow-python-api.png)

 Let's run it!
+1. Start a new terminal window by clicking on the `+` symbol in the terminal section of the VS Code.

 ```bash
 uv run flow.py